-- 8.1.1 The MASS industry recognises the critical importance of Assurance, Certification and Authorisation for the use of all MASS.
-It will incorporate existing standards, where appropriate, Industry wide: a common agreed Risk Assessment Based Assurance Framework; an agreed Certification process using a Testing and Evaluation Roadmap; and an appropriate process to issue a Certified Clearance for Use for MASS. - 8.1.2 Manufacturers and operators that hold correct ISO9001:2015 certification will have rigorous quality systems in place that ensure high and consistent design, test, build and operational standards. - 8.1.3 The industry recognises that achieving international standardisation will take time.
+- 8.1.1 The MASS industry recognises the critical importance of Assurance, Certification and Authorisation for the use of all MASS, including Cyber Security.
+It will incorporate existing standards, where appropriate, Industry wide: a common agreed Risk Assessment Based Assurance Framework; an agreed Certification process using a Testing and Evaluation Roadmap; and an appropriate process to issue a Certified Clearance for Use for MASS. - 8.1.2 Manufacturers and operators that hold correct ISO9001:2015 certification will have rigorous quality systems in place that ensure high and consistent design, test, build and operational standards.
+ISO 27001 gives details of the International Standard that lays out the specifications for implementing an information security management system. - 8.1.3 The industry recognises that achieving international standardisation will take time.
 However, it will participate fully in its development and will ensure that it adopts its own best practice complementary to achieving the end state.